ministryofjustice/probation-search-frontend/README.md

 import CaseSearchService from '@ministryofjustice/probation-search-frontend/service/caseSearchService'

 const searchService = new CaseSearchService({
-  environment: config.environment,      // whether you want to search cases in the dev, preprod or prod environment
+  environment: config.environment // whether you want to search cases in the dev, preprod or prod environment })
-  oauthClient: service.hmppsAuthClient, // a reference to your HMPPS Auth client })
 ```